Work Trends | Chapter 4

 %

-done more internships or worked PT
+did more internships or worked part time

 %